ThomasBleijendaal/RapidCMS/README.md

 TL;DR:

-1. Create a custom editor and have it `@inherit BaseEditor`.
+1. Create a custom editor and have it `@inherit BaseEditor` (or `BasePropertyEditor`, `BaseDataEditor`, `BaseRelationEditor`, based on what you want to achieve.
+Look at the default editors to see what base class you need).
 2. Have a field use your editor by calling `editor.AddField(x => x.Prop).SetType(typeof(YourCustomEditor))`.

 ## Creating custom buttons